bakapear/tf2remote/README.md

 ## Getting started
 1. Create a `src/settings.json` (See [example.settings.json](src/example.settings.json))<br>
 Most fields should be self-explanatory.
 To avoid breaking Discord's ToS you should use a bot token instead of your user token.
 And the discord channel should be a text channel you have permission to write on obviously.
-2. Start TF2 first
+2. `npm i` to install all the packages.
 3. Launch `run.bat` to start the program.
+(TF2 must be running or it won't work)
 4. Discord messages will now appear in party chat!
 You can reply within the party chat itself aswell!

-Note: To be able to send messages from TF2 to Discord, you must have `tf_mm_partyclient_debug` set to `1`.
+Note: To be able to send messages from TF2 to Discord, you must have the console command `tf_mm_partyclient_debug` set to `1`.

 ## Commands
 - `/server` - Sends server information to Discord (Updates on each new server join)